-Popular in Italy and hot in high-end Italian restaurants in the United States, agretti is an herb plant that is 18 inches (46 cm.) wide by 25-inch tall (45.5 x 63.5 cm.) herb plant.
+Popular in Italy and hot in high-end Italian restaurants in the United States, agretti is an herb plant that is 18 inches (46 cm.) wide by 25 inches tall (63.5 cm.).
 This annual has long, chive-like foliage and when mature, in about 50 days or so, looks like a large chive plant.

 Salsola Soda Information

 The flavor of agretti has been described variously as a bit bitter, almost sour, to a more pleasant description of a plant with a pleasant crunch, hint of bitterness, and the tang of salt.
 Also known as roscano, friar’s beard, saltwort, barill, or Russian thistlewort, it grows naturally throughout the Mediterranean.
 This succulent is closely related to samphire, or sea fennel.

 The name ‘Salsola’ means salt, and rather apropo, as agretti has been used to desalinate soil.
-This succulent was once also reduced to soda ash (hence its name), an integral ingredient in famous Venetian glassmaking until a synthetic process replaced its use in the 19th century.
+This succulent was once reduced to soda ash (hence its name), an integral ingredient in famous Venetian glassmaking until a synthetic process replaced its use in the 19th century.